Alaska Primary Care Association

 Registered Apprenticeship Programs

-Clinical Provider Recruiting And Retention
+Clinical Provider Recruiting and Retention

 Alaska’s community health centers employ nearly 1,200 clinicians in various medical fields.
 Through partnerships with university, state, and federal partners, health centers support and advance workforce planning and readiness, recruiting, student loan repayment, in-house training, and retention programs.